 - Number of driver deaths per 1,000 police-reported crashes

-A combination of safer vehicles equipped with better crash-prevention technology and improvements in infrastructure design and roadway signage have helped to lower crash rates across all ages.
+A combination of safer vehicles equipped with better crash-prevention technology and improvements in infrastructure design and roadway signage has helped to lower crash rates across all ages.

 Examining the crash data